siruthesiru/siruthesiru.github.io/_posts/2022-08-05-study-buddies-utilizing-openai-for-programming-studies.md

 function and are free to try it out yourself at the [OpenAI Playground website](https://beta.openai.com/) (you will be required to create an account first).

-## Alright, So Spit Out The Catch Already!
+## Spit Out The Catch Already Or Else!

+What the?
+Stop threatening me.
+Jeez Louise.
+I was getting there.

 The catch is that, as expected, it doesn't always generate functional code.
 Since the bot is generating code based off of what it's learned from millions of lines of code made by humans, it is very prone to this unfortunate fact.